-1) The information bubble of ignorance
+1) The information bubble

 What you see in your Facebook home-feed is based on your actions from the past.
 If you have a tendency to read or “like” certain information, Facebook works towards showing you that type of information more often in the future.
 This means that if you “like” a lot of cat and baby photos then you’re going to see more cat and baby photos in the future.

 Sounds great?
 Not really, because this sort of repetition replaces other information that you would have likely preferred.
 Variety is the spice of life but instead you’re in an echo chamber, where the news that you tend to like gets fed to you more often, reinforcing existing notions rather than challenging them.

 Because of this, you are more likely to see another baby photo, instead of that hilarious photo of your friend being drunk from last weekend.
 On a more serious note, if you tend to “like” left-wing type policies, wouldn’t you like to see what else is out there on the political spectrum?
 To challenge your views or at least chuckle at?